-On September 1, 2005, we acquired all the outstanding share capital of the AlphaMetrics business, pursuant to a definitive agreement dated July 27, 2005 for aggregate consideration of \$23.8 million.
+On September 1, 2005, we acquired all the outstanding share capital of StreamVPN Limited (now known as FactSet Research Systems Limited, the "AlphaMetrics business"), pursuant to a definitive agreement dated July 27, 2005 for aggregate consideration of \$23.8 million.
 We paid an additional \$2.6 million based on the level of working capital of the AlphaMetrics business as of September 1, 2005.
 In addition, contingent consideration will be payable if certain revenue targets are met during the twelve-month period ending October 31, 2006.

-The AlphaMetrics business provides institutional clients with a suite of software tools for capturing, measuring and ranking the value of ideas provided by sellside professionals, as well as those ideas generated internally by research staff.
+The AlphaMetrics business provides institutional clients with a suite of software tools for capturing, measuring and ranking the value of ideas provided by sell-side professionals, as well as those ideas generated internally by research staff.
 This acquisition is consistent with our strategy of developing tools to make client workflows more efficient.
-This factor contributed to a purchase price in excess of fair value of the AlphaMetrics business net tangible and intangible assets, and as a result, we have recorded goodwill in connection with this transaction.
+This factor contributed to a purchase price in excess of fair value of the AlphaMetrics business net tangible and intangible assets, and as a result, we recorded goodwill in connection with this transaction.